• Skip to primary navigation

 How can I use the leftover almond pulp?

-You can use the pulp to make plenty of other recipes, such as energy balls, chocolate truffles (you just need to replace the hazelnut for the almond pulp) or raw cacao bites.
+You can use the pulp to make plenty of other recipes, such as energy balls, truffles, or raw cacao bites.

 How long will this almond milk keep?